If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 CU Amiga magazine September 1993

-A small preview consisting of coherent build of the game, at this point called Biosphere.
+One of the first known small previews of the game, at this point called Biosphere.
 A basic summary of the game involving terraforming a dead planet is given, and then it's explained the game was actually originally an Electronic Arts project created by two Americans from Excellent Studios that was dropped, but Bullfrog found the idea interesting and developed it further.
 The article optimistically states the game would come out for the CD32 games console due to it needing the extra storage space.
-According to Alex Trowers it seems this really was an Amiga game.
+According to Alex Trowers this really was an Amiga game.

 Genewars-cua-0.jpg